Logistic Performance Management Using Data Analytics

 • Implementation and follow-up of continuous improvement plans

-Data analytics tools will not provide the solutions but they can help the operational teams to find the bottlenecks and failures in the process.
+Data analytics tools will not provide the solutions, but they can help the operational teams to find the bottlenecks and failures in the process.

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer that is using data analytics to improve logistics operations and reduce costs.
+Let’s connect on LinkedIn and Twitter.
+I am a Supply Chain Engineer who is using data analytics to improve logistics operations and reduce costs.

 If you’re looking for tailored consulting solutions to optimize your supply chain and meet sustainability goals, feel free to contact me.